• Skip to primary navigation

 There are a few fees associated with Point.
 You will have to pay for the home visit with the appraiser.
 This will typically cost between $500 and $820.

 Point also collects a 3%-5% transaction fee.
-Note: The homeowner will not be responsible to pay any of these upfront fees out of pocket.
+Note: The homeowner will not be responsible for paying any of these upfront fees out of pocket.
 They will all be deducted from the wire prior to sending funds into your bank account.

 Finally, when the time comes to settle your investment, Point will charge a $45 Reconveyance Service Fee and $30 Payoff Demand Statement.